Functional connectivity ensemble method to enhance BCI performance (FUCONE): Results

-From a more general perspective, given that the pipelines \cov{} and \fucone{} were the two best approaches, significantly better than the other state-of-the-art pipelines, and for a sake of brevity, we focused our statistical comparison to these two pipelines (see Figure~\ref{fig:meta}C).
+From a more general perspective, given that the pipelines \cov{} and \fucone{} were the two best approaches, significantly better than the other state-of-the-art pipelines considered in this study (see Figures \textit{S2, S4, S6, S8, S10 \& S12}), and for a sake of brevity, we focused our statistical comparison to these two pipelines (see Figure~\ref{fig:meta}C).
 We observed that \fucone{} was significantly better than \cov{} in three cases: 2 classes "right hand vs feet" both in within-session ($p^{\text{meta}}=0.026$) and cross-session ($p^{\text{meta}}=0.023$), and 4 classes in within-session ($p^{\text{meta}}=0.002$). \fucone{} showed similar performance with \cov{} in the case of 2 classes "right hand vs left hand" (both in within and cross-session) and in the 3-class configuration (within session).
-For an exhaustive description of the statistical comparisons made between the whole set of pipelines, the reader can refer to Figures \textit{S1-6}.
+For an exhaustive description of the statistical comparisons made between the whole set of pipelines, the reader can refer to Figures \textit{S1-12}.